Fluance/fec-mw-app/README.md

 * fluance-cockpit-app : contains the Controller, and the service layers.
 * fluance-cockpit-core : contains the Data Layer (JPA/JDBC repositories, and Models)
 * fluance-cockpit-solr : a Solr Client Service
-* fluance-cockpit-synlab : Integration Service with Synlab (Using SOAP)

 ## Getting Started